shahsank3t/streamline-docker/README.md

 # Streamline Demo

 ## Running
-This tech preview can be ran by this single one liner.
+This Dockerized Streamline environment can be ran by this single one liner.
 ```./run.sh```